 • Has a constant, thick colored nasal discharge

 Children may return to the center when they are symptom free, have been appropriately treated, or have been given medical approval to return to child care.
-We will follow procedures on personal cleanliness and communicable diseases stated in licensing rules and the guidelines for exclusion of children from child care as adapted from the Division of Public Health.
+We will follow procedures on personal cleanliness and communicable diseases stated in the licensing rules and the guidelines for exclusion of children from child care as adapted from the Division of Public Health.

 Parents will be informed whenever their children have been exposed to a communicable disease.
 Certain diseases must also be reported to the public health department and to our licensing specialist.